LoganBach/checkstyle-Project/README.md

 **Check Details:**
+ - Each check uses checkstyle to count tokens to get a total count of the specific types of occurances.
+For example counting line comments counts the occurances of the toke SINGLE_LINE_COMMENT.
+SINGLE_LINE_COMMENT represents the beginning of a single line comment '//'.
+The counting works by traversing an abstract synax tree for the code being checked.
+It calls a function visitToken whenever one of the tokentypes being looked for is found while traversing the tree.
+The one check that requires calculating a result besides just counting tokens is the Halstead Volume Check.
+This check calculates the volume by the equation Program Length * log2(Halstead Vocabulary).
+Where Program Length is the total operand and operator occurances, and Halstead Vocabulary is the total distinct operand and operator occurances.

 **MISC Checks**
 - AntiHungarian Check: Demo Check which checks for hungarian notation No JUnit Tests written for the AntiHungarian Check